 8. Set up SPF records to authenticate emails

-The SPF (Sender Policy Framework) is one of the most effective approaches to protect your online reputation.
+The SPF (Sender Policy Framework) is one of the most effective approaches to email marketing best practices and to protect your online reputation.
 This protocol keeps your subscribers from receiving spam, phishing, and spoofing.

 The SPF is a TXT record that is included in a DNS (Domain Name Service).
 This file brings a list of each authorized IP address and hostnames that you have permitted to send messages on your company’s behalf.